 Curious on how to conduct user testing for maximum insights?
 Then check out this video:

-Design Thinking influenced the creation of loads of other methodologies out there (including the Design Sprint!)
-So it’s only natural that people get confused with which method to apply when, whether they fit together, or can be interchangeable.
+Design Thinking influenced the creation of loads of other methodologies out there (including the Design Sprint!).
+So it’s only natural that people get confused by which method to apply when, whether they fit together, or can be interchangeable.
 Let’s break it down.

 Agile on the other hand is an ongoing structured way of work, for projects.
 It’s a workflow for teams to follow on how to communicate more effectively, run meetings, implement things or decide on priorities.
 So while Agile is a workflow guide, the Design Sprint is a recipe for a one-off clear process, which doesn’t conflict with the way people are working.